The Transfer Performance of Economic Models: Application

-Table \ref{tab:dominance} shows that CPT worst-case-upper-dominates RF at all quantiles $\tau\ge 0.5$ and for all three measures of transfer performance.
-Hence, our finding that the upper tail of transfer errors is larger for RF than for CPT is fully robust to relaxing the assumption that the training and test domains are drawn from the same distribution, provided that for a given degree of relaxation we are comfortable comparing the upper bound for one method to the upper bound for the other.
+Table \ref{tab:dominance} shows that CPT worst-case-upper-dominates RF at all quantiles $\tau\ge 0.5$ and for all three transfer error measures.
+Hence, our finding that the upper tail of transfer errors is larger for RF than for CPT is robust to relaxing the assumption that the training and test domains are drawn from the same distribution, provided that we are comfortable comparing the upper bound for one method to the upper bound for the other.
 In Appendix \ref{app:worstcase_dominance}, we provide a more detailed view of worst-case-upper-dominance by plotting $\bar{e}_{\tau}^{\bM}(\Gamma)$ as functions of $\tau$ and $\Gamma$, respectively.

-We can also consider the more demanding everywhere-upper-dominance criterion, which asks what happens if we relax our iid sampling assumption in a way which is as favorable to RF (and as unfavorable to CPT) as possible.
-We find a substantial degree of robustness even under this highly demanding criterion: CPT everywhere-upper-dominates RF in transfer error for all $\tau\ge0.954,$ everywhere-dominates in normalized transfer error for $\tau\ge0.866,$ and everywhere dominates in transfer deterioration for $\tau\ge0.647.$
+We can also consider the more demanding everywhere-upper-dominance criterion, which asks what happens if we relax our i.i.d.\ sampling assumption in a way which is as favorable to RF (and as unfavorable to CPT) as possible.
+We find a substantial degree of robustness even under this highly demanding criterion: CPT everywhere-upper-dominates RF in raw transfer error for all $\tau\ge0.954,$ everywhere-dominates in transfer shortfall for $\tau\ge0.866,$ and everywhere dominates in transfer deterioration for $\tau\ge0.647.$